Shyft-to/solana-defi/Latency-check/Typescript/slot-based-latency-checker/README.md

-# Solana gRPC transaction based latency checker
+# Solana gRPC slot based latency checker

-This is a solana latency checker based on Solana transactions.
-Transactions are continuously streamed from gRPC, and are pushed to a queue (fastq).
-Another service (worker) reads from the queue, and call getTransaction RPC method for each transaction, and compare the blocktimes.
-For best results, it is recommended this coded runs on the same geolocation of the gRPC we are streaming from.
+This project focuses on real-time analysis of Solana transaction latency.
+It uses Shyft gRPC to simultaneously stream both transaction updates and block metadata.
+By correlating the transaction's "received time" with the corresponding block's "block time" from the block metadata stream (using the slot field), the project calculates the latency experienced by each transaction.
+This approach eliminates the need for separate RPC calls to fetch block times, improving efficiency and reducing latency in the analysis itself.

 Improvements and suggestions are welcome.